Gömböc: Mathematical solution

 The problem was solved in 2006 by Gábor Domokos and Péter Várkonyi.
-Domokos met Arnold in 1995 at a major mathematics conference in Hamburg, where Arnold presented a plenary talk illustrating that most geometrical problems have four solutions or extremal points.
+Domokos met Arnold in 1995 at the International Congress on Industrial and Applied Mathematics (ICIAM), a major mathematics conference in Hamburg, where Arnold presented a plenary talk illustrating that most geometrical problems have four solutions or extremal points.
 In a personal discussion, however, Arnold questioned whether four is a requirement for mono-monostatic bodies and encouraged Domokos to seek examples with fewer equilibria.

 The rigorous proof of the solution can be found in references of their work.
 The summary of the results is that the three-dimensional homogeneous convex (mono-monostatic) body, which has one stable and one unstable equilibrium point, does exist and is not unique.
-Such bodies are hard to visualize, describe or identify.
 Their form is dissimilar to any typical representative of any other equilibrium geometrical class.
 They should have minimal "flatness" and, to avoid having two unstable equilibria, must also have minimal "thinness".
 They are the only non-degenerate objects having simultaneously minimal flatness and thinness.
 The shape of those bodies is susceptible to small variation, outside which it is no longer mono-monostatic.
 For example, the first solution of Domokos and Várkonyi closely resembled a sphere, with a shape deviation of only 10−5.
 It was dismissed as it was tough to test experimentally.
-The gömböc, as the first physical example, is less sensitive; yet it has a shape tolerance of 10−3, that is 0.1 mm for a 10 cm size.
+The first physically produced example is less sensitive; yet it has a shape tolerance of 10−3, that is 0.1 mm for a 10 cm size.

 Domokos developed a classification system for shapes based on their points of equilibrium by analyzing pebbles and noting their equilibrium points.
 In one experiment, Domokos and his wife tested 2000 pebbles collected on the beaches of the Greek island of Rhodes and found not a single mono-monostatic body among them, illustrating the difficulty of finding or constructing such a body.

+Sloan (2023) gave explicit analytic equations for describing the boundary of two different gömböcs in a paper posted at the arxiv.org server.